FlowFuse/flowfuse/docs/install/local/README.md

 3. This should result in a file called `go-auth.so` being generated

-4. Run mosquitto with a configuration file with the following contents:
+4. (Optional) Run mosquitto with a configuration file with the following contents:
     ```
     per_listener_settings false
     allow_anonymous false